-- Those students accepted into the program must submit a \$50 enrollment deposit when accepting their spot in the program.
-This deposit will be applied to your tuition for the semester and is not refundable. - Successful completion of program requirements in progress at the time of application. - Students must pass a dosage calculation exam with a score of 90% or above. - Students must successfully pass a drug screen and criminal background check. - Students must be able to meet the program's technical standards. - Satisfactory completion of a health examination record and all required tests and immunizations. - Current American Heart Association Basic Life Support CPR certification. - Mandatory attendance to the Information Session prior to the start of NUR 105.
+• Successful completion of program requirements in progress at the time of application.

+- Students must pass a dosage calculation exam with a score of 90% or above. - Students must successfully complete a drug screen and criminal background check. - Students must be able to meet the program's technical standards. - Satisfactory completion of a health examination record and all required tests and immunizations. - Current American Heart Association Basic Life Support CPR certification. - Mandatory attendance to the Information Session prior to the start of NUR 105.